nodejs/node/doc/api/addons.markdown

     }  // namespace demo

-In `myobject.h` we now introduce the static method `NewInstance` that takes care of instantiating the object (i.e. it does the job of `new` in JavaScript):
+In `myobject.h`, we now introduce the static method `NewInstance` that takes care of instantiating the object.
+In other words, it does the job of `new` in
+JavaScript:

     // myobject.h
     #ifndef MYOBJECT_H